 Artificial Intelligence, the use of unqualified systems and an increasingly decentralised energy generation market are reflective of the process of modernisation within the energy industry.
 A phasing out of aging technologies, notably the discontinuation of the Public Switched Telephone Network (PSTN) (covered under Issue 75), present ongoing risks unless metering systems are upgraded.
+In the more distant future, 2G and 3G networks are also expected to be discontinued.

 As Energy markets become more digital in nature, the potential impact of cyber-attacks become more prescient.

 The accuracy of Settlement data, the timeliness of error detection and a greater potential for large system outages are potential consequences of a changing technological environment.
 All of these factors present a threat to Settlement accuracy.
-Elexon continues to review any progressive technologies entering the market and will make decision to mitigate Risk as they are presented.
+Elexon continues to review any progressive technologies entering the market and will take decisions to mitigate Risk as they are presented.